vkapur2202/ipss-r-calculator/README.md

 git clone https://github.com/vkapur2202/ipss-r-calculator.git calc cd calc
 ```
-2. Setup a python3 virtual env and install the requirements.
+2. Setup a python3 virtual environment and install the requirements
-We assume you have virtualenv and python3 installed.
+We assume you have virtualenv and python3 installed
 ```sh
 # create the environment
 virtualenv -p python3 venv